kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

     resilient:
       timeout:
         default:
-          delay: "1s" #(1)!
+          duration: "1s" #(1)!
           enabled: true #(2)!
     ```

-    1. The time limit of the operation after which a `TimeoutExhaustedException` will be thrown.
+    1. Operation time limit after which `TimeoutExhaustedException` will be thrown (`required`, default not specified).
-    2. Enable or disable timeouter (default `true`)
+    2. Enable or disable `Timeout` (default: `true`).

 ### Imperative usage { #imperative-usage-3 }

-You can use a time limiter in imperative code, for this you need to implement `TimeoutManager` as a dependency and take `Timeout` from it by the name of the configuration that would be specified in the annotation.
+You can use a time limiter in imperative code: inject `TimeoutManager`
-and take `Timeout` from it by the name of the configuration that would be specified in the annotation:
+and get `Timeout` from it by the configuration name that would be specified in the annotation:

 ===! ":fontawesome-brands-java: `Java`"